vlahdu/Furniture-Ordering-Website/README.md

 company that will serve him, and a request will be sent to that company, and the company will respond back to the customer, if it can serve him

+## Site run specifications:

+* Build Spring Boot Project with Maven
+To be able to run your Spring Boot app you will need to first build it.
+To build and package a Spring Boot app into a single executable Jar file with a Maven, use the below command.
+You will need to run it from the project folder which contains the pom.xml file.
+> maven package
+or you can also use
+> mvn install

+* Run Spring Boot app with java -jar command
+To run your Spring Boot app from a command line in a Terminal window you can you the java -jar command.
+This is provided your Spring Boot app was packaged as an executable jar file.

+> java -jar target/com.fow.jar

+* Run Spring Boot app using Maven
+You can also use Maven plugin to run your Spring Boot app.
+Use the below example to run your Spring Boot app with Maven plugin:
+> mvn spring-boot:run
 ---
 ## Use Case UML DIAGRAM:
 ![image](https://user-images.githubusercontent.com/69470698/118040741-9f01a800-b37a-11eb-8d23-e2b00b31fa44.png)